demo-stars/demo-stars.github.io/index.md

 **Global Style (range, pace, emotion)**: low, moderate, sad

-**Phoneme with Technique**: The song primarily employs falsetto technique, with occasional vibrato at phrase endings in some segments
+**Phoneme with Technique**: The song primarily employs falsetto technique, with occasional vibrato at phrase endings in some segments.

 #### Genration Results